The Monadic Theory of Toric Words: Introduction

 In this work we consider the classes of \emph{almost-periodic}, \emph{morphic}, and \emph{toric} words.
 Almost-periodic words were introduced by Sem\"enov in \cite{semenov84_logic_theor_one_place_funct}.
 He showed that for an \emph{effectively} almost-periodic word $\alpha$, the MSO theory of the structure ${\langle\nat; <, P_\alpha\rangle}$ is decidable, where $P_\alpha$ is the predicate whose characteristic word is $\alpha$.
 We discuss almost-periodic words in \Cref{sec-ap}.
-We then move onto morphic words (\Cref{sec-morphic}), focussing on the result \cite{carton-thomas-morphic-words} of Carton and Thomas that for a morphic word $\alpha$, the MSO theory of ${\langle\nat; <, P_\alpha\rangle}$ is decidable.
-These two works provide answers to our main question for a single predicate, \ie in the case of ${m=1}$.
+We then move on to morphic words (\Cref{sec-morphic}), focussing on the result of Carton and Thomas~\cite{carton-thomas-morphic-words} that for a morphic word $\alpha$, the MSO theory of ${\langle\nat; <, P_\alpha\rangle}$ is decidable.
+These two works provide answers to our main question for a single predicate, i.e., in the case of ${m=1}$.
+In \Cref{sec-toric}, we introduce the class of toric words, which are codings of a rotation with respect to target sets consisting of finitely many connected components.
+In \Cref{toric-mso}, we give a large class $\Kcal$ of toric words such that the MSO theory of the structure ${\langle \nat; <, P_1,\ldots,P_m \rangle}$ is decidable for any number $m$ of predicates with characteristic words belonging to $\Kcal$.
+We also study almost periodicity and closure properties of toric words (\Cref{sec-toric-ap}), and give an account of the overlap between toric words and various other well-known families of words.
+Below is a summary of how we apply the theory of toric words.